renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic models wine reviews.md

 These topics appear to be pretty similar, which is not so surprising.
 Yet, topic #0 appears to relate more to a citrusy range of flavors (associated with white wines), whereas topic #2 covers more a spicy range of flavors (associated with red wines).

-### 3. Retrieve information from the model (transform topic models' output to time series data)
+### 3. Retrieve information from the model

+This is the critical step.
+Several loops are used to calculate new metrics from the so-called "doc-topic" matrix, which are then turned into a time series dataset.
+Finally, I used the Plotly package for graphing.

 ```python
 # create a doc-topic matrix